Concept by: Marta Mandolini

 Description

-During this course participants, will discover the most relevant educational approaches for children that emerged in Europe from the 20th century onwards.
+During this course, participants will discover some of the most relevant educational approaches for children that emerged in Italy and Europe from the 20th century onward.

 Learning outcomes